 Additionally, the District participates in the Arkansas School Boards Association - Risk Management Program (the Association), a self-insurance program voluntarily established on February 1, 1984, pursuant to state law.
 The Association is responsible for obtaining and administering insurance coverage for property and vehicles for its members, as well as obtaining reinsurance coverage for those claims that exceed the standard policy limits.
 In its administrative capacity, the Association is responsible for monitoring, negotiating, and settling claims that have been filed against member districts.
-The District pays an annual premium for its coverage of buildings and contents.
+The District pays an annual premium for its coverage of buildings, contents, vehicles, and mobile equipment.